 Writing Assignments (Journals) are done in Canvas.
 These are essentially practice writing assignments in which you will write on various topics.
 You are expected to use the material, grammar, vocabulary, and sentence structure that we are learning in class.
 Any work that uses the Spanish language that is beyond our scope of learning will receive a zero.
-This includes using verb tenses that we have not yet learned for each of the chapters and or any type of AI technology.
+This includes but is not limited to using verb tenses that we have not yet learned for each of the chapters and or using any type of AI technology aid.